edubart/nelua-lang/docs/pages/overview.md

 ### Zero initialization

-Variables declared but not defined early are always initialized to zeros by default.
+Variables declared but not defined early are always initialized to zeros by default:
-This prevents undefined behaviors:

 ```nelua
 local b: boolean -- variable of type 'boolean', initialized to 'false'
 local i: integer -- variable of type 'integer', initialized to 0
 print(b, i) --outputs: false 0
 ```

+Nelua encourages the Zero Is Initialization (ZII) idiom and it's used in all of its standard libraries.
+The language does not have constructor or destructors (RAII) in favor of this idiom.

 Zero initialization can be **optionally disabled** using the `<noinit>` [annotation](#annotations).
 Although not advised, one could do this for micro optimization purposes.